meenaksh06/mini-OS/README.md

 ![Platform](https://img.shields.io/badge/Platform-Unix--like-lightgrey.svg)
 ![Status](https://img.shields.io/badge/Status-Complete-green.svg)

-> **A minimal, high-performance operating system kernel and intelligent shell built entirely from scratch in C.**
+> **A minimal, high-performance operating system kernel and intelligent shell built entirely from.**

 Mini-OS is an educational yet robust exploration into low-level systems programming.
 By bypassing the standard C library (`libc`) for all core logic, this project implements its own memory management, process scheduling, virtual file system, and an AI-driven command interface.